-The other day at work we were talking about our favourite seasonal foods; many loved roast Turkey, pigs in blanket and of course mince pies, some even loved Brussel sprouts (it’s true!).
+The other day at work we were talking about our favourite seasonal foods; many loved roast Turkey, pigs in blanket and of course mince pies, some even loved brussel sprouts (it’s true!).
 For me however my favourite is my mum’s sugar and spice vermicelli and her amazing home made parathas.
 This dish is made with Asian vermicelli and we traditionally eat it for breakfast on Eid, where it’s customary to start the day with something sweet after Ramadan.
 A treat well deserved after a month of fasting.
-This dish though became a firm favourite for us all so we indulge on special occasions such as my brother coming home from uni, my sister and her family coming to visit from Germany or Christmas, really it’s to celebrate family time.
+This dish became a firm favourite for us all so we indulge on special occasions such as my brother coming home from uni, my sister and her family coming to visit from Germany or Christmas, really it’s to celebrate family time.

 As a special occasion dish this is an indulgent one with sugar, spices and clarified butter, but that’s what makes it a special treat and I hope you’ll like it as much we do in our family.

 170g cup Sugar

 235 ml warm water